marc0l92/MiaoMiao_project/src_backdoor/README.md

 I didn't create an easy to use script for linux yet but to perform the connection you can run this command:

-	nc <Server IP Address> 55555 -vv
+	nc <Server-IP-Address> 55555 -vv

+After this command you will have a remote console on the server machine.

-## Files
+## Files details

 ### Server Files
-The server is installed on the virtual machine and listen for incoming connections.
-This part is composed by several files:

 * *ChatServer.bat*: Starts a chat server;
 * *CommandsMenu.bat*: Opens a menu that summarize all the function of this backdoor;
 * *IPSchedule.bat*: Send the IP of the victim to a server using a GET request [TOFIX];